RFA Wave Master

 9 April 1946 sailed Abadan to Colombo

-16 April 1946 sailed from Colombo to Trincomalee ariving 22 April 1946
+16 April 1946 sailed from Colombo to Singapore arriving 22 April 1946

 December 1946 was bought by the Admiralty but remained under civil management

-3 May 1947 In collision with the British tanker VIVIEN LOUISE ) in Lake Timsah, Suez Canal.
+3 May 1947 in collision with the British tanker VIVIEN LOUISE in Lake Timsah, Suez Canal

-Chief Engineer Officer G C Dunning RFA
+Chief Engineer Officer George C Dunning RFA

 18 November 1947 came under Admiralty management and renamed WAVE MASTER